JDryv/JDryv/README.md

 After 10 years of experience in Education in Japan, I have transitioned back to engineering and Data Science full-time since March 2024.

-🌱 I’m currently learning about Data Science and NLP.

 ## Stuff I Do